Catrionamcd/ViewsIt-Site/TEST.md

 * As a channel author/owner or super user/administrator edit a channels details.
 This is done through the Channel Manage option.

 *Steps Taken*
+1. Choose the Channel Manage option from the navigation bar.
+2. Ensure only the channels owned by the logged in user are available.
 ![alt text](assets/test-images/Test-Channel-Manage.png)

-1. Once the channel details are changed ensure that the channel status is changed to 'Draft' and needs approval again from the super user/administrator.
+3. Once the channel details are changed ensure that the channel status is changed to 'Draft' and needs approval again from the super user/administrator.

 ![alt text](assets/test-images/Test-Channel-Edit.png)

+4. This message will appear to the user.

 ![alt text](assets/test-images/Test-Channel-Approve-Again.png)

+5. Check in Django dashboard to see that the channel has beem set back to 'Draft'.

 ![alt text](assets/test-images/Test-Channel-Draft-Again.png)

-2. Ensure only a channel author/owner can update or edit the channel details.
+*Pass/Fail:* **Pass**

+*User Story*

-3. As a channel author/owner or super user/administrator delete a channel.
+* As a channel author/owner or super user/administrator the functionality to delete a channel.

+*Steps Taken*

+1. Choose Channel Manage option from the navigation bar.
+Ensure only the channels attached to the user logged in are available for deletion.

 ![alt text](assets/test-images/Test-Delete-Channel.png)

-4. Ensure a modal window will appear for delete a channel to ask the user if they are sure that they wish to go ahead with the action.
+2. Ensure a modal window will appear for delete a channel to ask the user if they are sure that they wish to go ahead with the action.

 ![alt text](assets/test-images/Test-Delete-Channel-Message.png)

-5. Ensure only a channel author/owner can delete their own channel.
+3. Ensure only a channel author/owner can delete their own channel.

 ![alt text](assets/test-images/Channel-Delete-Message.png)

-6. Once a channel is deleted, ensure all posts attached are deleted too.
+4. Once a channel is deleted, ensure all posts attached are deleted too.
-7. Channel 'Arts & Crafts' had 2 posts attached, when the channel was deleted the 2 posts were also deleted and they no longer showed on the posts screen.
+5. Channel 'Arts & Crafts' had 2 posts attached, when the channel was deleted the 2 posts were also deleted and they no longer showed on the posts screen.

 *Pass/Fail:* **Pass**